Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

 This idea is reminiscent of a progressive refinement, where a network learns to predict the distortion between a coarse approximation and the true signal \cite{ni2025physicsguideddualimplicitneural}.
 Note the enhancement module is stand-alone and can be applied to any coordinate-based INR.
-We also test an alternative approach that uses a residual network to model the difference; details are provided in Appendix A1.\\
+The enhancement module is essential to the success of high-frequency detail preservation.
+We also tested a more conceptually straightforward alternative enhancement approach that uses a residual network to model the difference $\{\mathbf{d}_{j-1}^i - \varphi_{j-1}^i\}_i$; however, we observed that this approach does not work better than simply using a larger network to learn $\mathbf{d}_{j-1}^i$ only.
+Details are provided in SI~\ref{appendix:residual}. \\